Quick Summary

 - Scottish Advanced (45%) and Top (48%) rate taxpayers: £0 PSA — every pound of savings interest is taxable

 Quick Answer: The Personal Savings Allowance lets you earn savings interest tax-free each year: £1,000 at Basic rate, £500 at Higher rate, £0 at Additional/Advanced/Top rate.
-Scotland does not set its own PSA — it's UK-wide.
-But Scotland's higher income tax rates (applying at lower income levels) mean more Scottish taxpayers hit the £500 PSA threshold.
-On a £50,000 savings pot earning 4.5%, a Scottish Higher-rate taxpayer pays tax on £1,750 of interest (above the £500 PSA) — at 40% savings tax, that's £700/year.
+Scotland does not set its own PSA — it's UK-wide, and so are its thresholds: the £500 tier applies once total income exceeds £50,270, the same point for Scottish and English taxpayers.
+So a Scot earning £45,000 keeps the full £1,000 PSA, just like an English peer — the claim that Scots hit £500 at £43,663 is a myth.
+On a £50,000 savings pot earning 4.5%, a genuine Higher-rate taxpayer (income over £50,270) pays tax on £1,750 of interest above the £500 PSA — at the 40% savings rate, that's £700/year.
 A Cash ISA eliminates this.

 PSA rates 2026/27

-| Income tax band | PSA |
+| Total income | PSA |

 |---|---|

-When you hit the £500 PSA threshold in Scotland
+When does the £500 PSA tier apply?

 The tax on savings interest